-The following is an except from the book, From Healthcare at a Turning Point: A Roadmap for Change by Rita E. Numerof.
+The following is an except from the book, Healthcare at a Turning Point: A Roadmap for Change by Rita E. Numerof.

 It’s the year 2024.
 It’s hard to believe that just a decade ago there was intense debate about healthcare in the United States.
 Today, we have more options than were ever available before.
 We spend less on healthcare delivery, and we seem to be generally healthier as a nation.
 Costs have come down dramatically in some sectors of the industry, and dynamic new businesses have sprung up to meet emerging needs.
 Traditional businesses have evolved with core components re-purposed.
 Financing mechanisms have changed, and while not perfect, there is better alignment between cost and quality.
 There Is better coordination of care, more personal accountability for health outcomes, more choice and competition, fewer restrictions, and generally less intervention and fewer procedures.